One of today’s diet buzzwords is “clean eating.” How do you define it?

 Whether eating organic is part of that or not is a personal choice.
 I’m not saying that eating organic is bad but just know that there are myths surrounding organic farming that warrant understanding.
 And know that nutritionists agree that it is better to eat conventionally raised produce than no produce at all.

 All that said, eating clean doesn’t mean giving up foods we love.
 That’s important because many people see any kind of “eating movement” as a prescription for deprivation that leads to all-or-nothing thinking and on-again, off-again healthy eating.

-If anything, clean eating could be viewed as a celebration of good food in its purest form.
+If anything, clean eating could be viewed as a celebration of food in its most wholesome form.
 There is plenty of pleasure to be had in taking a trip to a farm stand and selecting your very own bunch of fresh spinach picked that morning.
-Then lightly sautéeing it in garlic and extra virgin olive oil, sprinkled with freshly-ground sea salt and black pepper.
+Then lightly sautéeing it in garlic and extra virgin olive oil, sprinkled with freshly-ground salt and black pepper.
 Many people find that fresh produce grown locally has much more flavor than conventional grocery store produce shipped from halfway around the world.